Wang-Yue/CamillaDSP-Monitor/README.md

 ## Prerequisites

 The program is written in Python 3.
-It also uses the [PyCamillaDSP](https://github.com/HEnquist/pycamilladsp/) library.
+It also uses the [PyCamillaDSP](https://github.com/HEnquist/pycamilladsp/) library (currently requires the `next` branch).
 So please install both before running this program.

 ## Setup

 You need to edit the device section in `setting.yml` and `spectrum.yml` to use your loopback and playback devices.
+Please refer the official CamillaDSP [documentation](https://henquist.github.io/0.6.3/) on how to set up your audio devices.

 ## Startup

-Simply by invoking `./monitor.py` in command line.
+Simply by invoking `./monitor.py` in the command line.
+That will give you the standard interface.

+Alternatively, you can invoke `processing.py` in the command line to have the control interface, but sans the spectrum analyzer.

 ## Control